Freemium mobile market in shambles.

 I await the one true gacha though...
 The one based on a cracked version of their telemetry that spams random information for installations and sends it back through the spyware, bankrupting trash.

-• 2 weeks ago
+• 8 months ago

 Anonymous

-Why do you fags want less games and people to suffer?
+Why do you gays want less games and people to suffer?
 You’re all a bunch of asocial malcontents.
 Having small developers pay out the ass or shut down isn’t going to revolutionize gaming.
 You no talent losers just want everything to burn with no vision for the future.

-• 2 weeks ago
+• 8 months ago

 Anonymous